Operation Babel: New Tokyo Legacy

 “The tidbits of story and post-game closure that you get honestly are not even worth the hours you will spend beating your head against a wall as you pray for it to all be over.”

-“On a gameplay level, Babel is improved in nearly every way, and though you might expect the story to be weaker with it being a sequel, I would agree that it is still relatively good in my opinion since it expands immensely on the interesting universe and answers many questions while giving plenty more.”
+“On a gameplay level, Babel is improved in nearly every way, and though you might expect the story to be weaker with it being a sequel, it is still relatively good in my opinion since it expands immensely on the interesting universe and answers many questions while giving plenty more.”

-“Gameplay, as it is the fulcrum point of most games, was improved with new systems and better loot balance over the first game's insanely skewed motto of 'endgame materials don't exist'.
-While a frugal policy for keeping a hard-working adventurer down, it made mid-grade items more alluring than endgame ones simply because you could actually upgrade them.”
+“Gameplay, as it is the fulcrum point of most games, was improved with new systems and better loot balance over the first game's insanely skewed motto of 'endgame materials don't exist', making mid-grade items more alluring than endgame ones simply because you could actually upgrade them.”

 - 0 % positive mentions